 Check out the JBNZ web forum for discussions on all aspects of jet boating

-Steering & control
+Steering & Control

 Jet boats require engine power to turn.
 The engine, throttle linkage & steering linkage must all function to have any control over the boat.
 Drive defensively at all times; do not rely on being able to avoid obstacles at the last minute.

 You & anyone who drives the boat must understand how to control the boat before driving the boat, especially around people & obstacles.
+The operator should become very familiar with steering the boat on an easy river or lake before tackling rivers.

 The control linkages & engine should be checked before every use & maintained well.